McMasterRS/lm_building-modern-SPAs/interactive-ui-elements.md

 import {alpha, styled} from '@mui/material/styles';
 ```

-Next we will create a styled menu that follows the standards recommended by the official MUI documentation.
+Next, we will create a styled menu that follows the standards recommended by the official MUI documentation.
 Add the `StyledMenu` constant declaration before the `Page_1()` function declaration:
 ```
 const StyledMenu = styled((props: MenuProps) => (